Need To Know

 Yard Sign

 One way we get the word out to the home owners in the historic districts is through simple yard signs.
-If we are doing work on your home, we only ask that a small sign be placed in your yard during the work to be done.
+If we are doing work on your home, we only ask that a small sign be placed in your yard after signing your contract and remain there until the work has been completed.
 We will pick up the sign two weeks after the project is completed.

 But it’s in the contract